 Having a reputable and dependable broker is crucial to your trading.
-The reason for this is quite a simple one You need to be safe in the knowledge that your money is in safe hands.
+The reason for this is quite a simple one You need to be sure in the knowledge that your money is in a segregated bank account with a financially regulated broker.
 Let us see how Plus500 and IC Markets compare.

 Well in our side by side comparison we make it easier for you to see what is right for you.
 As with anything the final decision on which broker to trade with should ultimately be based on what and how you going to trade.

 Our comparison will help you judge the effectiveness, price, ease of use and support trustworthiness of Plus500 and IC Markets side by side.

 You are eager to start trading so let us help you make a more informed descision.

 Our Comparebrokers.co team has painstakingly spent months assessing different brokers accounts.
 We collected over 1200 data points on Plus500 and IC Markets.
 To simplify things, we analyzed everything for you and provide the main points in relevant blocks on this page.

 Regulation alongside currency availability is important when deciding upon a broker.
 It is very important when selecting a broker like the Plus500 platform or IC Markets, you can trust with your money with them.
 To finish off our comparison, let's look at the popular tools and features traders prefer side by side.

 79% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.